ajmalrasouli/kubernetes-kickstart/01-Introduction-to-Kubernetes/basic-concepts.md

 *   **Kube-proxy**: This component manages network communication within the cluster, allowing different parts of your application to talk to each other.
 [12, 18]
 *   **Container Runtime**: This is the software that runs the containers.
 Docker is a popular example, but Kubernetes supports other runtimes like containerd and CRI-O as well.
 [8, 12]

-## Core Kubernetes Concepts
+## Core Kubernetes Objects

 Now, let's look at some of the most fundamental building blocks you'll interact with in Kubernetes.
-[10]
+[10] These are often referred to as "Kubernetes Objects."

 ### Pods: The Smallest Deployable Unit